Project 2025: Federal staffing

 Project 2025 proposes reclassifying tens of thousands of federal civil service workers as political appointees in order to replace them with Trump loyalists.
-It established a personnel database shaped by the ideology of Donald Trump.
+The Heritage Foundation established a database for potential applicants for federal employment shaped by the ideology of Donald Trump.
 Throughout his first term, Trump was accused of removing people he considered disloyal, regardless of their ideological conviction, such as former attorney general William Barr.
 In 2020, White House Presidential Personnel Office employees James Bacon and John McEntee developed a questionnaire to test potential government employees' commitment to Trumpism.
 Bacon and McEntee joined Project 2025 in May 2023.
-The project uses a similar questionnaire to screen potential recruits for adherence to its agenda.
+The Heritage Foundation uses a similar questionnaire to screen potential recruits for employment in the federal government for adherence to its agenda.
 For Trump's second term the project recommends that a White House Counsel be selected who is "deeply committed" to the president's "America First" agenda.

 In 2020, Trump established the Schedule F job classification by executive order.
 Biden rescinded this classification at the beginning of his presidency.
 Russell Vought, who worked on Schedule F during Trump's first term, joined Project 2025.
 He said that Trump's second term would destroy the administrative state and fire and traumatize federal workers.
 He advocated reviving Schedule F during Trump's second term.
 Kevin Roberts said: "People will lose their jobs.
 Hopefully their lives are able to flourish in spite of that.
 Buildings will be shut down.
 Hopefully they can be repurposed for private industry."
 On January 20, 2025, Trump signed an executive order to that effect.

 In response to Schedule F's reinstatement, several unions sued and took other protective measures to prevent its full implementation.
 At the end of Biden's term, about 4,000 government positions were deemed political appointments.
 If fully implemented, Schedule F will affect tens of thousands of professional federal civil servants who have spent many years working under both Democratic and Republican administrations.
 According to Georgetown University professor of public policy Donald Moynihan, while apolitical and meritocratic selection of public servants is vital to administrative functioning, the Republican Party increasingly views them and public sector unions as threats, or resources to be controlled.
 Political scientist Francis Fukuyama has said that while the federal bureaucracy is in dire need of reform, Schedule F would "dangerously undermine" the government's functionality.